cancel icon

 Hip osteoarthritis

 Osteoarthritis involves the gradual wear and tear of the cartilage that cushions your hip joint.
 It’s common in people over 60 and causes pain in the front of the hip or groin, especially with walking or prolonged activity.
 Your hip may feel stiff in the morning, and you might notice it becoming harder to rotate or bend your leg fully.
-The good news is that conservative treatment (exercise, activity modification, and injections when needed) can provide meaningful relief for many people.

 Femoroacetabular impingement (FAI)

 This condition develops when the hip joint has abnormal bone growth that causes the ball and socket to pinch during movement.
 It typically affects younger, active adults and produces sharp pain in the front of the hip or groin, especially with activities like climbing stairs or pivoting.
 You might feel clicking or catching in the joint.
-Early diagnosis and physiotherapy can help prevent long-term damage.

 Gluteal tendinopathy and greater trochanteric pain syndrome

-This is the most common lateral (outer) hip pain condition, particularly in women aged 40-60.
+This is the most common lateral (outer) hip pain condition, particularly in women aged 40 to 60.
 Pain develops over the bony bump on the outside of your hip (greater trochanter) and worsens with prolonged standing, climbing stairs, or lying on that side.
-It results from the overuse of the hip abductor muscles.
-Strengthening exercises and activity modification provide excellent long-term results.
+It results from the overuse of the hip abductor muscles and is closely related to bursitis.

 Hip labral tears

 The labrum is a cartilage ring that deepens your hip socket and stabilises the joint.
 Tears can occur from sudden injury or repetitive stress (common in athletes) and cause clicking, catching, or locking sensations along with anterior hip pain.
-Mechanical symptoms are often the key clue that the joint itself is involved.

 Hamstring tendinopathy

-Pain at the back of your hip or deep in the buttock over the “sit bone” suggests hamstring tendon irritation.
+Pain at the back of your hip or deep in the buttock over the "sit bone" suggests hamstring tendon irritation.
 This is common in runners and people who sit for long periods.
 Pain typically worsens with activities like running, stretching, or sitting on hard surfaces.
-Eccentric strengthening and gradual return to activity work well for recovery.

 Symptoms to watch for